Funeral Home OSHA Safety Requirements

 - Ensure that containers of hazardous chemicals are properly labeled.

-- Obtain a Material Safety Data Sheet (MSDS) for each hazardous chemical covered by the standard and used at the facility.
+- Obtain a Safety Data Sheet (SDS) for each hazardous chemical covered by the standard and used at the facility.

 - Train all affected employees about the hazardous chemicals with which they work.